 About a 20min walk from Tonsai lies Railay Beach.
 Arguably more beautiful, it has its own share of phenomenal climbs to choose from.
 For how close the two areas are, the people who visit the two couldn’t be any more different.
 Here you’ll see a plethora of beach goers perfectly content with spending their limited time off doing absolutely nothing all day.
 Not a problem though, leaves more climbing for us.

-Now depending on the time of year, the “prime” time to climb does vary a bit, however most of Railay’s climbs are afternoon shade, which fits in well with the “Thai time” which is quite rampant here (good luck finding morning partners!).
+Depending on the time of year, the “prime” time to climb does vary a bit, however most of Railay’s climbs are afternoon shade.
+This fits in well with the “Thai time” which is quite rampant here (good luck finding morning partners!).

 As with Tonsai, there are too many good crags and climbs to choose from to list them all here.
 But to start, Thaiwand Wall has some of the best beginner routes in addition to some of the best multi-pitches in Thailand.
-Lord of The Thais is a thing of beauty, with out of this world exposure and the best view of the Phra-nang Peninsula you can get, this route is worth the trip down to Thailand alone.
+Lord of The Thais is a thing of beauty, with out of this world exposure and the best view of the Phra-nang Peninsula you can get.
+This route alone is worth the trip down to Thailand.

 When two of the world’s top climbers, Sasha DiGiulian and Nalle Hukkataival, climbed it in 2016, they remarked that it was the best climb in Thailand.
 Have to agree with them on that one.